-Plaintiff, the United States of America, acting upon notification and authorization to the Attorney General by the Federal Trade Commission ("Commission" or "FTC"), filed its Complaint for Permanent Injunction, Civil Penalties and Other Equitable Relief ("Complaint"), for a permanent injunction, civil penalties, and other relief in this matter, pursuant to Sections 13(b), 19, and 16(a)(1) of the Federal Trade Commission Act ("FTC Act"), 15 U.S.C. §§ 53(b), 57b, and 56(a)(1).
+Plaintiff, the Federal Trade Commission ("Commission"), filed its Complaint for Injunction, Monetary Judgment and other Relief pursuant to Sections 13(b), 19 and 16(a)(1) of the Federal Trade Commission Act ("FTC Act"), 15 U.S.C. §§ 53(b), 57b, and 56(a)(1).
 Defendants have waived service of the summons and the Complaint.
-Plaintiff and Defendants hereby stipulate to the entry of a Stipulated Order for

-Permanent Injunction and Civil Penalty Judgment ("Order") to resolve all matters in dispute in this action between them with the following terms:
+The Commission and Defendants Automatic Funds Transfer Services, Inc. and Eric Johnson stipulate to the entry of this Stipulated Order for Permanent Injunction, Monetary Judgment and Other Relief ("Order") to resolve all matters in dispute in this action between them.